dhiltonp/sqlalchemy_auth/README.md

 ### Attribute Blocking

-For attribute blocking, inherit from the AuthBase class (you can also use mixins instead of `declarative_base(cls=AuthBase)`):
+To block attributes, inherit from the AuthBase class (you can also use mixins instead of `declarative_base(cls=AuthBase)`):

 ```python